ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/connect-database.md

 val connection6 = driver1.connection(servers6)
 {% endhighlight %}

-There is no obligation to give all the nodes in the replica set – actually, just one of them is required.
+There is no obligation to give all the nodes in the replica set.
+Actually, just one of them is required.
 ReactiveMongo will ask the nodes it can reach for the addresses of the other nodes in the replica set.
 Obviously it is better to give at least 2 or more nodes, in case of unavailability of one node at the start of the application.

 ### Using many connection instances